ceejbot/rainsong/nexus_docs.md

 The Azurite expansion adds 11 weathers, supplying overcast and storm variations for the vanilla regions that re-use weathers.
 All rain weathers have their sounds tweaked to use the new loops, with thunder removed completely from overcast weathers.
 Overcast weathers use the regular Cathedral precipitation particle, and storms use the storm particle.
 There are no drizzles.

+### Azurite 2 Expansion edits

+A2E adds drizzles, misty rains, sun showers, and new rain particles to the base of Azurite 2.
+It already makes some of the same changes to Azurite 2 that Rainsong makes.
+All of its regional weathers got region-appropriate sounds.
+Its new weathers without regions were copied into regional variations that differ only by sound.
+This is the most varied weather mod I've looked at yet!

 ### RAID edits

 The RAID expansion adds four new drizzles, four overcasts, and five storm variations.
 The existing rain weathers have had their sounds tweaked to use the new loops.
+This weather mod is a sleeper that looks great with Community Shaders and a touch of Reshade color grading on top.

 ### Other weather mods

-I'd be happy to look at weather mods with permissions that edits.
+I'd be happy to look at weather mods with permissions that allow edits.
 You can also do this yourself!

 The best way to edit new weather mods to use these sounds is to use the `rainsong.esp` plugin as a master.
 It defines the new sounds and nothing more.
 Then you can look at the weather mod you want to extend in SSEdit.
 Copy the existing rainy weather records as overrides into your new plugin.
 For weather/region combinations that the mod doesn't already cover, copy existing regional weathers as _new_ records.
 When in doubt, start with the weather that has the visual design appropriate for that region and make a copy of that.
 Give it a name that includes the intensity and the region.